Who we are

 Diana Wright, priest.

 I have been at Trinity since 2013.
-I come from a background in medicine and am still a practicing physician.
+I come from a background in medicine and am a retired endocrinologist.
 I see the role of a physician and priest as often times the same: to listen and to serve.

 Kandis Henderson, senior warden